edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 The first imports are templates from the ``common-tags`` library we installed earlier.
 Then, we import the EdgeDB binding.
 The third import is the query builder we described previously.
-We also import our errors and our Open AI API client.
+We also import our errors and our OpenAI API client initializer function.

-By exporting ``runtime``, we override Next.js runtime default for this handler so that Next.js will use the Edge runtime instead of the default Node.js runtime.
+By exporting ``runtime``, we override the Next.js default for this handler so that Next.js will use the Edge runtime instead of the default Node.js runtime.

 We're ready now to write the handler function for HTTP POST requests.
 To do this in Next.js, you export a function named for the request method you want it